CartoDB/documentation/app/content/deck-gl/overview.md

 ### Introduction

-Deck.gl is one of the most popular Open Source map visualization libraries and is the preferred library to use with CARTO.
+[deck.gl](https://deck.gl) is one of the most popular Open Source map visualization libraries and is the preferred library to use with CARTO.
 With deck.gl and CARTO you can create highly scalable applications that visualize location data in many different ways.
 We have created a submodule `@deck.gl/carto` that you can use to work with CARTO datasets and tilesets in a very easy and straightforward way.

-The `CartoLayer` is the deck.gl layer that provides the integration with the CARTO platform.
+The [CartoLayer](/deck-gl/using-the-cartolayer) is the deck.gl layer that provides the integration with the CARTO platform.
 This layer can be used from different frameworks like React, Angular or Vue.js.
-It works both with CARTO 2.x and CARTO 3.0.
+It works both with CARTO 2 and CARTO 3.

 We provide lots of examples that you can checkout to see how to use the deck.gl library with our platform.
 Please take a look at the [examples](examples/basic-examples/hello-world.html) section in this site and the examples in the [viz-doc](https://github.com/CartoDB/viz-doc/tree/master/deck.gl/examples) repository.